 1 Medium Sweet Potato

-1 Whole 30 compliant pre-cooked sausage link (be sure to check your labels)
+1 Whole 30 compatible pre-cooked sausage link (be sure to check your labels)

 1/2 large red bell pepper, sliced

 HEAT a nonstick skillet over medium heat.